-How to use your smart meter
+How to use a smart meter

-Your smart meter will come with an in-home display which will show you how much energy you're using in pounds and pence in near real time.
+Your smart meter will come with an in-home display which will show you how much energy you’re using in pounds and pence in near real time.
 To get the best out of your smart meter, you should monitor your energy usage regularly via your display.
-By understanding how much you’re using and when, you can make more informed decisions about where to cut down consumption and reduce spend.

 With a smart meter, you no longer need to give your energy supplier manual meter readings.
 Your smart meter shows a digital reading which is automatically sent to your energy supplier at least once a month – meaning you will receive accurate, not estimated, bills.
 This doesn’t only save you the hassle of submitting manual meter readings, it also ensures you don’t overpay, or get that nasty price increase following an adjustment on an estimated bill.